alexanian/socratic-form-microscopy/_posts/2017-06-03-whose-minimum-wage.md

 [Epistemic Status: I am not an economist, but…]
 </p>

-<em><strong>ETA (October 2018): <a href="https://fivethirtyeight.com/features/seattles-minimum-wage-hike-may-have-gone-too-far/">Preliminary studies from Seattle</a> make me much more pessimistic about the effects of the Ontario minimum wage hike.
-I'd also like to highlight the <a href="https://socratic-form-microscopy.com/2018/07/11/why-linking-minimum-wage-to-inflation-can-backfire/">potential for problems</a> when linking a minimum wage to inflation.
+<em><strong>ETA (October 2018)</strong>: <a href="https://fivethirtyeight.com/features/seattles-minimum-wage-hike-may-have-gone-too-far/">Preliminary studies from Seattle</a> make me much more pessimistic about the effects of the Ontario minimum wage hike.
+I'd also like to highlight the <a href="https://socratic-form-microscopy.com/2018/07/11/why-linking-minimum-wage-to-inflation-can-backfire/">potential for problems</a> when linking a minimum wage to inflation.</em>
-</strong></em>

 There's something missing from the discussion about the $15/hour minimum wage in Ontario, something basically every news organization has failed to pick up on.
 I'd have missed it too, except that a chance connection to a recent blog post I'd read sent me down the right rabbit hole.
 I've climbed out on the back of a mound of government statistics and I <em>really</em> want to share what I've found.